 The ZTA still has the original build quality, adjustment and lockability but now you can have an almost unlimited range of options such as paint finish, optics or fixing method so that the life of the ZTA is as long as the installation.

-There are clip-in lenses for various beams from 12 to wider than 50 degrees.
+There are clip-in lenses for various beams from 4 degrees to wider than 50 degrees.
 You can have soft or sharp elliptical beams and a wide flood.
 There is also a honeycomb louvre to minimise any glare of stray light.

 SG Lighting Vision